Skip to main content

 • Under Color, check Vibrance.

-3. In the Presets panel, expand the User Presets folder to confirm that your new Architecture preset has been successfully added to your preset library.
+3. In the Presets panel, expand the User Presets folder to see that the new Architecture preset has been added.

-4. Press G to return to Grid View where you can efficiently navigate between images.
+4. Press G to go back to Grid View.

-5. Double–click the Washington Monument (_CAS2135) to view it in Loupe View.
+5. Double–click the Washington Monument (_CAS2135) to see it in Loupe View.

 6. In the Quick Develop panel on the right, from the Saved Preset menu, choose User Presets > Architecture.

-7. In the Filmstrip panel below the photos, locate the photo of the NYC 9/11 Memorial (_CAS4132) and click it to select it.
+7. In the Filmstrip panel below the photos, find the photo of NYC 9/11 Memorial (_CAS4132) and click it to select it.

-NOTE: If the Filmstrip isn't visible, navigate to Window > Panels > Show Filmstrip to enable this essential workflow tool.
+NOTE: If you don’t see the Filmstrip, go to Window > Panels > Show Filmstrip.

-8. In the Quick Develop panel on the right, from the Saved Preset menu, choose User Presets > Architecture.
-Notice how the preset enhances the memorial's architectural elements while maintaining appropriate reverence for the subject matter.
+8. In the Quick Develop panel on the right, from Saved Preset menu, choose User Presets > Architecture.
+Awesome!
+Let’s do one more.

 9. In the Filmstrip panel below the photos, find the photo of the church façade (20111008_swny_030) and click it to select it.